 I travelled on Undersea again in 2006 and 2007.
 For both these trips I have my Nikon D70 in an Ikelite Housing.
 This enabled me to get even better photographs.
 I'm off to Undersea again in August 2008 and will be using my Nikon D300 in an Ikelite housing.

-As I write this, I have just returned from my 6th trip on Undersea Explorer and you can read about the trip here: Undersea Explorer - 16 to 22 August 2008.
+In August 2008 I went on my 6th trip and final trip on Undersea Explorer and you can read about the trip here: Undersea Explorer - 16 to 22 August 2008.
 It was a fabulous trip, as always, although having influenza for most of the trip did limit the number of dives and my enjoyment.
+Unfortunately, in early 2009 due to the global financial crisis, Undersea Explorer ceased operations and so I never got to do the Far Northern Excursion.